cpu/acmeshell/website/content/index.md

 * Support RSA account keys (lol).
 * `revoke` high level command for revocation.
-* `keyAuth` low level command for making key authorizations for a specific challenge with a specific key.
 * high level command to deactivate authorizations
 * RFC 8555 subproblem support
 * support for exiting on a command failure (e.g. for integration tests).